 If you need advice from the Epilepsy team, please use the eRS advice and guidance for written communication.

-The service is intended predominantly for new patients (17 or over) with seizure diagnosis and can be used for:
+The service is intended for patients who are currently not seen within the services (17 or over) with seizure diagnosis and can be used for:

 - Medical management queries